Resen Municipality

 Resen (Ресен [ˈrɛːsɛn]) is a municipality in southwestern Republic of North Macedonia.
 Resen is also the name of the town where the municipal seat is found.
 Resen Municipality is located in the Pelagonia Statistical Region.

 Geography

 The municipality borders Ohrid Municipality to the west, Demir Hisar Municipality to the northeast, Bitola Municipality to the east, and Greece and Albania to the south.

 Demographics

-According to the last national census from 2021, Resen Municipality has 14,373 inhabitants.
+According to the 2021 North Macedonia census, Resen Municipality has 14,373 inhabitants.

 Ethnic groups in the municipality include:

+Religious affiliation according to the 2002 Macedonia census and 2021 North Macedonia census: